786th CES Airmen work around the clock

+Heating ventilation and air condition technicians worked with the 86th Maintenance Group to connect large commercial heating units with improvised ducting and plenums to lodging pods once FDECUs ran out.

+“This makes their lives here so much better because it gives them everything they need while they wait for their trip out,” said Staff Sgt.
+Anthony Norris, 786 CES electrical systems technicians.

-U.S. Air Force Senior Airman John Hill, 786th Civil Engineering Squadron Structures specialist, spots vehicles at Ramstein Air Base, Germany, Sept.
-27, 2021.
-The 786th CES structures and power production personnel teamed up to build a section for medical service and isolation capability.
-(U.S. Air Force photo by Airman 1st Class Alexcia Givens)
+In an attempt to improve medically isolated evacuees' quality of life, 786th CES structures and power production personnel teamed up to build a section for medical service and isolation capability.

+“We’ve played a major role in this operation, and it's been great to contribute our skills to supply evacuees with power, heat, water and lodging,” said Senior Airman John Hill, 786th CES structures specialist.

 |Date Taken: